Cipher (comics): Fictional character biography

 Cyclops reveals that Cipher was first discovered during events depicted in New X-Men vol. 2.
 During a riot in Mutant Town, Jean Grey was able to detect Alisa's presence.
 Jean and Cyclops chose to keep Alisa's presence a secret, per her-own request, giving her the codename "Cipher," an act made easier by Alisa's mutant ability to become completely undetectable either psychically or physically.
 In the meantime, Cipher developed a friendship with Blindfold, secretly communicating with her during past events in Astonishing X-Men vol. 3, explaining Ruth's behaviour of seemingly talking to herself.
-Cipher was also present to greet Graymalkin when he awoke during the events of X-Men: Messiah Complex and present for various other events in Young X-Men, always secretly assisting the team.
+Cipher was also present to greet Graymalkin when he awoke during the events of "X-Men: Messiah Complex" and present for various other events in Young X-Men, always secretly assisting the team.
 Her newly revealed presence generated feelings of uneasiness and anger over their seeming lack of privacy and Cipher's ability to go about undetected in their lives.

 In a conversation with Alisa, Cyclops theorizes that she had chosen to reveal herself out of a subconscious desire to make herself known to those around her.
 Regardless, Alisa remains uneasy of her "outing" as she fears an individual only referred to as "he" will now know where to find her and will come for her.
 Cyclops assures her that "he" will have to get through the X-Men to reach her, reassuring Alisa enough for her to decide to drop her stealth mode.
 She is next seen helping containing the riots in San Francisco alongside Colossus.
-Following the split between Wolverine and Cyclops in Schism, Cipher decides to return to Westchester with Wolverine and become a student at the newly renamed "Jean Grey School for Higher Learning".
+Following the split between Wolverine and Cyclops in "X-Men: Schism", Cipher decides to return to Westchester with Wolverine and become a student at the newly renamed "Jean Grey School for Higher Learning".

 Powers and abilities

-Cipher's abilities include full spectrum invisibility and complete stealth, able to mask even her psychic imprint from most telepaths with the exception of particularly high-level telepaths like Jean Grey.
-She is also able to enter a phased state making her capable of passing through solid objects and levitating through the air.
+Cipher's abilities include full spectrum invisibility and complete stealth, able to mask even her psychic imprint from most telepaths with the exception of particularly high-level telepaths like Jean Grey and Professor X. She is also able to enter a phased state making her capable of passing through solid objects and levitating through the air.
 She also exhibits the ability to mask her voice to only those she chooses.
 Coupled with her invisibility, this makes her a highly adept spy, and she was employed as such by Cyclops.

 She is also able to pilot the X-Men's jets.

+In other media

+Cipher makes non-speaking cameo appearances in X-Men '97.